 A passport is one of the most important things you need if you want to go abroad.
 A passport is a document that looks like a very small book.
 It's a form of identification (like a driver's license) that proves a person's citizenship and allows them to travel to and from countries.

 If you're a U.S. citizen and you don't have your passport yet, you can apply for a passport on campus!
-All you need to do is make an appointment at the Wildcat Passport Acceptance Facility at 106 Bowman's Den.
+All you need to do is make an appointment at the Wildcat Passport Acceptance Facility at the Student Center.
 They'll help you with any questions on the paperwork, including where you can find that paperwork.
 It can take anywhere from 6-8 weeks to get your passport after you apply, so do this as soon as you can.
 If you wait too long, you may have to pay extra to rush your application so that you can get your passport more quickly.

 Make sure you have all the needed forms of identification (driver's license, social security card, birth certificate, etc), and that you've completed all paperwork before your appointment.
 Click here for info on what to bring.